Three Days of Darkness

-The Three Days of Darkness is an eschatological prophecy of future events, held by some Catholics to be true.
+In Roman Catholicism, the Three Days of Darkness is an eschatological concept believed by some Catholics to be a true prophecy of future events.
 The prophecy foretells three days and nights of "an intense darkness" over the whole earth, against which the only light will come from blessed beeswax candles, and during which "all the enemies of the Church ... will perish."